O’CONNOR FIRE DEPARTMENT

 - Help support and raise funds for the O’Connor Volunteer Fire Department,

-- Meet once a month for meetings, except during the summer months.
+- Meet once a month for meetings, with the exception of the summer months.

 There is NO medical required.
 Applicants must be 18 or older.
 Applicants age 16-17 may apply for a position of Junior Firefighter.